 We also like to add a teaspoon of garam masala once the dish is cooked to infuse it with fragrant, sweet, tangy, and warm aromas.

-Other spices you can add to your aloo gobi are fenugreek leaves (Kasuri methi), mango powder (amchur), red chili powder, fresh chillies, cayenne pepper, asafoetida, black cumin, and curry leaves.
+Other whole spices you can add to your aloo gobi are fenugreek leaves (Kasuri methi), red chili powder, fresh chilies, mustard seeds, black cumin, and curry leaves.

-Important: take our recipe as a guideline and add more or fewer spices based on your tastes and spice strength.
+Important: Use our recipe as a guideline and add more or fewer spices based on your taste and spice strength.
 Our recipe is mild and a good start for most people.

 Salt and pepper